babyrobot-eu/core-modules/README.md

 - Engagement Detection Module
   - Visual child engagement estimation.
 - Speech-based Emotion recognition
   - The speech based emotion recognition module can be used to recognize the emotion of a child based on its speech.
+Outputs include discrete emotion, emotion polarity and emotion intensity.
 - Text-based emotion recognition
   - Emotion recognition based on the child's speech (text).
 - Text-based cognitive state recognition